yannick-lc/test-weloop/README.md

 Implementation was done mostly using Langchain, as it allows to easily implement RAG pipeline.

-GPT3.5 was used as the default LLM, because it is easy to integrate (only requires API calls) its performance is OK and its cost reasonable.
+GPT3.5 was used as the default LLM, because it is easy to integrate (only requires API calls), its performance is OK and its cost reasonable.
-(it would be of course easy to upgrade to GPT4 for better performance, but it would be more costly).
+(It would be of course easy to upgrade to GPT4 for better performance, but it would be more costly).
 The LLM used for summary and chat is the same for now, but it could easily be changed.

 Similarly, OpenAI embeddings were used (corresponding to `text-embedding-ada-002`).

 Temperature of the LLM was set to 0 to produce reproducible answers, more likely to be correct.
+The initial model had a tendency to repeat itself so frequency_penalty was set to 1.0.

 Documents are short so no splitting is necessary for embedding.